speaking

 podcast appearances

-Since 2024, I’ve been a guest on more than twenty podcasts — spanning leadership, nonprofit management, humanitarian operations, legal practice, somatic healing, and trauma-informed care — bringing the conversation about moral injury, institutional betrayal, and sustainable service to audiences across sectors and around the world.
+Since 2024, Dimple has been a guest on more than twenty podcasts — spanning leadership, nonprofit management, humanitarian operations, legal practice, somatic healing, and trauma-informed care — bringing the conversation about moral injury, institutional betrayal, and sustainable service to audiences across sectors and around the world.

-I’m also the creator and host of two podcasts and understand what makes a conversation land: specificity over generality, lived experience over abstraction, and the kind of honesty that gives listeners something to carry with them after the episode ends.
+She’s also the creator and host of two podcasts and understands what makes a conversation land: specificity over generality, lived experience over abstraction, and the kind of honesty that gives listeners something to carry with them after the episode ends.

-If your audience includes people doing mission-driven work — in any sector — we should have a conversation.
+If your audience includes people doing mission-driven work — in any sector — the best place to start is with a conversation.

 For a full list of my past features check out the media + features page.